 Chicken Karahi also called Kadai Chicken is a spicy and flavorful dish popular in Pakistan and India.
 It is a traditional tomato-based chicken curry made with fresh ginger, garlic, and aromatic spice powders.
 The recipe in this post shows you how to make a Chicken Karahi at home with detailed step-by-step written and video instructions.
-And also called Kadai chicken is typically served as a side dish for lunch and dinner, and pairs great with rice, naan, or roti.
+And also called Kadai chicken is typically served as a side dish for lunch and dinner, and pairs great with rice dishes such as white rice, basmati rice, naan, or roti.

 What is Chicken Karahi?